cornucanis/TheoryOfLocales/README.md

 # TheoryOfLocales
-Locale analysis tools for the game Theory of Magic (Arcanum)
+Locale analysis and other tools designed for the game Theory of Magic (Arcanum)